Presbyterian Church in Japan: History

 In the years after World War II, Japanese missionaries and the forerunner of the Presbyterian Church in America evangelists created what is today the Presbyterian Church in Japan.

-The denomination was a result of two Presbyterian denominations in Japan.
-The Christian Presbyterian Church in Japan founded in 1956 and the Evangelical Presbyterian Church in Japan founded in 1979 begun collaborating in 1980, and united in 1993.
-The Independent Board for Presbyterian Foreign Missions of planted some churches after the Second World War, and helped establish a Seminary.
-This become the Evangelical Presbyterian Church in Japan.
-When the PCA merged with the Reformed Presbyterian Church, Evangelical Synod the missionaries begun assist the PCJ.
+The denomination is a merger of two Presbyterian denominations in Japan.
+The Christian Presbyterian Church in Japan founded in 1956 and the Evangelical Presbyterian Church in Japan founded in 1979 began collaborating in 1980, and united in 1993.
+The Independent Board for Presbyterian Foreign Missions of planted some churches after the Second World War, and helped establish a seminary.
+This became the Evangelical Presbyterian Church in Japan.
+When the PCA merged with the Reformed Presbyterian Church, Evangelical Synod the missionaries began to assist the PCJ.

 The church had 50 congregations and 2,000 members in 3 Presbyteries in 2004.
 The Westminster Confession of Faith is the official confession.

-As of 2013 the denomination is present in 13 Prefectures, in Ibaraki Prefecture, Saitama Prefecture, Chiba Prefecture, Tokyo Prefecture, Kanagawa, Yamanashi Prefecture, Aichi Prefecture, Gifu Prefecture, Mie Prefecture, Ishikawa Prefecture, Osaka Prefecture, Kagawa Prefecture, Miyagi Prefecture, Tokushima Prefecture.
+As of 2025 the denomination has 67 congregations in 15 Prefectures, in Yamagata Prefecture, Ibaraki Prefecture, Saitama Prefecture, Chiba Prefecture, Tokyo Prefecture, Kanagawa Prefecture, Yamanashi Prefecture, Aichi Prefecture, Mie Prefecture, Ishikawa Prefecture, Osaka Prefecture, Kagawa Prefecture, Miyagi Prefecture, Tokushima Prefecture, and Nara Prefecture.

 There are church planting movements in several Japanese cities, including Nagoya, Chiba, Osaka and Tokyo.